 Regional Trains - Regionale are the slower, local trains.
-A ticket you buy will be good for the whole month, which makes them a very flexible and inexpensive way to travel, but requires that you validate your ticket in one of the green and white (or ancient yellow) validation stampers near the tracks.
+A ticket you buy will be good for the short time, which makes them a flexible and inexpensive way to travel, but requires that you validate your ticket in one of the green and white (or ancient yellow) validation stampers near the tracks.
 On the crowded routes at peak times you might want to consider first class tickets, which will add only about 30% to the fare and give you a much better chance to get a seat if the train is overcrowded.

 Italo is a privately owned railroad built to compete with the state run trains.
 You'll need to be able to print out an e-ticket to get access to the trains; you can also use Rail Europe's ticketing services while you're still at home .
 Rail passes are not valid on Italo trains.

 You can, of course, just line up at a ticket window at any Italian train station and buy tickets just like everyone else.
 There are also ticket machines when the lines are long (and some smaller stations rely exclusively on machines, so have some cash handy).
 But some people like to have their "big" tickets for faster trains or longer journeys in hand while in the United States.
-This will usually cost you more than just buying them at an Italian train station, but if you find it convenient, check times and costs of European train travel in the box below.
-You can also order rail passes and some attraction tickets from this booking box from Rail Europe.
+This will usually cost you more than just buying them at an Italian train station, but if you find it convenient, check times and costs of European train travel using the buttons below.
+You can also order rail passes and some attraction tickets from these links to Rail Europe.

 To learn about one of northern Italy's main lines and a compelling itinerary for tourists, see our Torino to Trieste Rail Map.